TASK

 PROJECT ROLE

-Led the end-to-end UX research and design for a Clinical Trial Management System.
+Led the end-to-end UX research and design for the entire Clinical Trial Management System.

 Successfully navigated large-scale, complex platform use cases and requirements for diverse internal and external users, highly regulated industry, tight deadlines and a geographically distributed team.